Naveenkumar-malga/SIEM/README.md

 ## Objective

 SIEM is a heart beat for the SOC. we have many siem tools but they all are same.
 Important thing is for methodology.
+Still learning, improving my skills across SOC by 1% daily.

 ### Skills Learned